G-Core/baremetal-dib-elements/README.md

-Gcore-Baremetal
+G-Core-Labs-Baremetal
 ===============

-The Gcore-Baremetal is set of diskimage-builder elements required to build custom cloud image suitable for Baremetal Service.
+The G-Core-Labs-Baremetal is set of diskimage-builder elements required to build custom cloud image suitable for Baremetal Service.